letolabs/the-little-cloud-foundry-book/en/cf.md

 This book is for three sets of people:

- * Application developers wanting to run website or other things *on* Cloud Foundry
+ * Application developers wanting to run code *on* Cloud Foundry
  * Dev-Ops people who want to install, maintain and manage Cloud Foundry instances
  * Developers wanting to contribute, fix bugs and hack on Cloud Foundry itself